-Donald Barthelme was one of the most influential and inventive writers of the twentieth century.
-His unique and richly textured stories, parodies, satires, fables, and essays led Robert Coover to call him “one of our great citizens of contemporary world letters.”
-In this volume of unpublished and previously uncollected stories, he transforms the absurd and strange into the real in his usual epiphanic and engaging style.
+Donald Barthelme was one of the most influential and inventive writers of the 20th century.
+In this volume of unpublished and previously uncollected stories, he transforms the absurd and strange into the real in his usual epiphanic, engaging, and richly textured style.
 The stories delve further into themes that often interested Barthelme: the perils of the unfulfilled existence; the relationships between politics, art, sex, and life; and the importance of continuing to ask questions even though we are unable to learn the answers.
 This collection will delight both old fans and new readers.

 Flying to America

 DONALD BARTHELME was a writer and critic, a National Book Award recipient, a director of PEN and the Authors Guild, a member of the American Academy and the Institute of Arts and Letters, and a founder of the renowned University of Houston Creative Writing Program.
 He was the author of more than fifteen published books, including City Life, one of Time's Best Books of the Year, and Sixty Stories, which was nominated for the National Book Critics Circle Award, the PEN/Faulkner Award, and the Los Angeles Times Book Prize.
 Even after his death in 1989, Barthelme's contributions to the world of American letters remain unparalleled.

 KIM HERZINGER is a critic who writes on minimalism and other contemporary literary phenomena, a Pushcart Prize-winning writer of fiction, and the editor of two other Donald Barthelme collections, Not-Knowing and The Teachings of Don B. He taught at the University of Southern Mississippi and now owns and operates Left Bank Books in New York City.